three people in conference room

 Am I making VAT exempt supplies if I supply payment processing services?

-Ajay Raval, Manager, VAT and Customs Duty services
+Ajay Raval, Senior Manager, VAT and Customs Duty services

-Over summer 2022, the First Tier Tribunal found against the taxpayer, SilverDoor Ltd (TC08554), in a case concerning the VAT treatment of a Merchant Acquirer fee that it charged to its customers.
+In Spring 2024, the Upper Tribunal dismissed the appeal of the taxpayer, SilverDoor Ltd (TC08554), in a case concerning the VAT treatment of a Merchant Acquirer fee that it charged to its customers.
 HMRC had assessed for under-declared VAT on the basis that the fee charged for the use of a credit card was further consideration for a standard rated taxable supply of reservation services and not a VAT free charge.
-SilverDoor’s appeal was dismissed with the tribunal finding that the finance exemption should be strictly interpreted and the payment processing services provided by SilverDoor did not meet the conditions set out in case law for exemption to apply, such as having the effect of transferring funds and involving changes in the legal and financial situation.
+SilverDoor’s appeal was dismissed with the Upper Tribunal finding that the finance exemption should be strictly interpreted and the payment processing services provided by SilverDoor did not meet the conditions set out in case law for exemption to apply, such as having the effect of transferring funds and involving changes in the legal and financial situation.

 How payment handling/processing services should be treated to avoid costly consequences